RunnersNum40/tedpinkerton.ca/content/skills/_index.md

  -->

 #### Regex
-I am can use Regex to solve problems that require complex pattern based string parsing.
+I can use Regex to solve problems that require complex pattern-based string parsing.
 I particularly enjoy using [this tool](https://regexr.com/) to develop expressions.

 #### Web-Development
+I can use high or low-level tools to create or support websites.
+I am familiar with DNS, DDNS, ports and site registration.
+I can make basic sites with HTML, CSS, and Bootstrap.
+I can use static-site generators or wordpress to create more complex sites inclusing this one.

 ---
 ### Mechanical Design